infratographer/identity-api/README.md

 ### Manually setting up SSH agent forwarding

-In order to perform Git operations (i.e., committing code in the container), you will need to enable SSH agent forwarding from your machine to the Dev Container.
+The provided dev container listens for SSH connections on port 2222 and bind mounts `~/.ssh/authorized_keys` from the host to facilitate SSH.
+In order to perform Git operations (i.e., committing code in the container), you will need to enable SSH agent forwarding from your machine to the dev container.
 While VS Code handles this automatically, for other editors you will need to set this up manually.

-To do so, update your `~/.ssh/config` to support agent forwarding and `ControlMaster`.
-The following config snippet should accomplish this for you (remember to create `~/.ssh/sockets` first):
+To do so, update your `~/.ssh/config` to support agent forwarding.
+The following config snippet should accomplish this for you:

 ```
+Host dmv-devcontainer
+  ProxyJump YOUR_HOST_HERE
+  Port 2222
+  User vscode
+  ForwardAgent yes

 Host YOUR_HOST_HERE
+  User YOUR_USER_HERE
   ForwardAgent yes
-  ControlMaster auto
-  ControlPersist yes
-  ControlPath ~/.ssh/sockets/%C
 ```

 See the man page for `ssh_config` for more information on what these options do.

-Following an initial connection (i.e., via a terminal) to start your Dev Container, `SSH_AUTH_SOCK` should be passed through from the container's host to the container itself.